pixiiidust/TeloMeshV2/utils/GUIDE.md

 - User ID
 - Timestamp
 - Session gap (default: 30 minutes) - Any gap larger than this between events for the same user will start a new session

+The session gap parameter is particularly important for accurate user journey analysis:
+- Too short (< 15 min): May fragment single sessions into multiple ones, creating artificial breaks
+- Too long (> 60 min): May combine separate visits into one session, blurring distinct user journeys
+- Default (30 min): Industry standard that works well for most websites and applications

+You can adjust this with the `--session-gap` parameter based on your specific application's user behavior patterns.

 ## Working with Custom Data